ilkinur/tools-examples-use_guideline/tools/nmap.md

 #### -sU

 Send UDP package to target.
 If the target response with `UDP` packages so the ports are open.
 If the target response `ICMP Port Unreachable` or don't response any package so the port will be `open-filtered`

+#### -sO

+Send IP package to target.
+If the target response with `RST` packages so the ports are open.
+If the target  don't response any package so the port will be `open-filtered`

+### Anonim scanning

+We need extra tools like `proxychains` and `tor`.
+Start tor service  `service tor start`.
+We can add extra proxy list to  `/etc/proxychains.conf` for speedly scan but there are default proxies if you don't have any proxy lists.
+Then scan anonymously like `proxychains nmap 192.168.181.0/24`

+`-D` <fakeip> - scan over fake IP.
+`-S` <spoofIP> - send packs like spoof ip and don't get any response because targent response to spoof ip
+`-mtu <number>` - to seerate packages for bypass firewall package limit